It’s Resort Living 24/7

 The Waterfront homes are spacious and architecturally dramatic, with fine detailing and superb finishes.

-The two and three bedroom homes in dramatic elevator buildings have bright kitchens with water views, premium stainless steel appliances and granite countertops, designer bathrooms with Kohler fixtures, and wide plank floors in the living and dining rooms with unobstructed Hudson River views, plus a 2-way fireplace in the living/dining room.
+The two and three bedroom homes in dramatic elevator buildings perfect for the active adult community have bright kitchens with water views, premium stainless steel appliances and granite countertops, designer bathrooms with Kohler fixtures, and wide plank floors in the living and dining rooms with unobstructed Hudson River views, plus a 2-way fireplace in the living/dining room.